1989 Atlantic hurricane season: Tropical Storm Karen

 A tropical wave moved off the coast of Africa on November 13 and failed to organize until reaching the western Caribbean Sea.
 Favorable conditions allowed convection to concentrate around a developing low-level circulation.
 On November 28, satellite imagery and reconnaissance aircraft indicated the development of a tropical depression just north of Honduras.
 The depression moved northwestward then northeastward, intensifying into Tropical Storm Karen on November 30, while located southwest of Isla de la Juventud, Cuba.
 Within 12 hours of reaching tropical storm intensity, Karen peaked with maximum sustained winds of 60 mph.
 Around that time, a building ridge in the Gulf of Mexico forced the storm southeastward.

 While Karen was threatening landmasses in the northwestern Caribbean Sea, tropical storm watches and warnings were issued for Cozumel on the Yucatán Peninsula, Isle de la Juventud, and western Cuba.
 The storm dropped heavy rainfall in Cuba, reaching over 15 in on Isle de la Juventud.
 Wind gusts reached 60 mph, and there were reports of a tornado, but no damage or fatalities were reported.
 After affecting Cuba, Karen turned to the southwest while steadily weakening.
 It briefly threatened Belize, prompting a tropical storm watch, but the storm turned to the southeast and dissipated on December 4; its remnants later moved over Nicaragua.
-Karen was the last tropical cyclone to exist in December until Hurricane Nicole in 1998.

 Storm names

-The following names were used for named storms that formed in the north Atlantic in 1989.
-The names not retired from this list were used again in the 1995 season.
-This is the same list used for the 1983 season except for Allison, which replaced Alicia.
-Storms were named Allison, Erin, Felix, Gabrielle, Hugo, Iris, Jerry, and Karen for the first (and only time in the case of Hugo) in 1989.
+The following list of names was used for named storms that formed in the north Atlantic in 1989.
+This was the same list used for the 1983 season, except for Allison, which replaced Alicia.
+Storms were named Allison, Erin, Felix, Gabrielle, Hugo, Iris, Jerry, and Karen for the first (and, in the case of Hugo, only) time in 1989.

 Retirement

-The World Meteorological Organization retired one name in the spring of 1990: Hugo.
-It was replaced in the 1995 season by Humberto.
+The World Meteorological Organization retired the name Hugo from the Atlantic hurricane name lists after the 1989 season on account of its devastating impact.
+It was replaced with Humberto for the 1995 season.

 Season effects

-The following table lists all of the storms that have formed in the 1989 Atlantic hurricane season.
-It includes their duration, names, landfall(s) (in parentheses), damages, and death totals.
+This is a table of all of the storms that formed in the 1989 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1989 USD.